These addiction statistics are quite overwhelming:

 Here is a list of seven I have used myself or learned from others:

-7 Proven Ways to Break Your Cell Phone Habit
+7 Proven Ways to Break Your Cell Phone Addiction

 1. Set aside one day/week.

 This is, by far, the most common approach I see among people who have taken intentional steps to curb their cell phone habit nowadays.
 But I credit Tammy Strobel for being the first person I heard talk about it—almost ten years ago.
 Choose one day each week (usually a Saturday and Sunday) and set your phone aside.
 That’s it, make a habit of it.

 2. Use a 30-Day Experiment to reset your usage.

 For me personally, this has been the most helpful way to break my cell phone habit.
 My cell phone use, when not intentionally limited, tends to take over more and more of my free time.
 It happens unintentionally and quietly—I don’t even seem to notice it happening.